vigenere23/vigenere23/README.md

 ### 💻 My latest work

+- Some sweet Docker setups, machines and pipelines (nothing to see here)
 - [@gabio/design-svelte](https://github.com/vigenere23/gabio-design-svelte) : A Svelte design library by me, for everyone! (likely to encounter a complete rewrite once [SvelteKit](https://kit.svelte.dev/) is out!)
 - [SPAMDUL](https://github.com/vigenere23/SPAMDUL) : A parking management system in DDD
 - [Hand-video-control](https://github.com/vigenere23/Hand-video-control) : A neural network + software to recognize sign language